 At our Lexington, Sudbury, and Concord toddler programs, we start at the Toddler age group, where children must be 2 years old by early fall in order to be eligible for the program.
 At our Bedford LEAP School, we offer a Young Toddler group, where children must be 15 months old by September in order to be eligible.

-Wondering about daycare or preschool near you?
+Wondering about the top preschools / daycares near you?
 We’ve got answers!